umbertocappellazzo/Llama-AVSR/README.md

 ## Inference ☄️

-To test a trained model, either you set `--auto-test True` when starting a training experiment, so the inference is performed automatically at the end of the traning, or you can run `eval.py`.
-In both cases, multiple inference arguments must be specified as follows:
+To test a trained model, either you set `--auto-test True` when starting a new training experiment, so the inference is performed automatically at the end of the traning, or you can run `eval.py`.
+In both cases, a handful of inference arguments must be specified as follows:

 <details open>
   <summary><strong>Inference Arguments</strong></summary>